 re-drafted over previous year, as found necessary to elucidate the

-accounting policies adopted by the company.
+accounting policies adopted by the Company.

-Previous year''s figures have been regrouped and rearranged wherever
+a) Previous year''s figures have been regrouped and rearranged wherever

-Note 1 to 19 form part of the Balance Sheet as at 31st March 2015 and
+c) Note 1 to 19 form part of the Balance Sheet as at 31st March, 2016

 on that date.
 Note – 33 represents Significant Accounting Policies and

-Note – 34 represents additional notes on the Accounts.
+Note – 34 represents Additional Notes on the Accounts.